ionStici/react/react/how-events-work.md

-## How Events Work in React
+# How Events Work in React

-Event Delegation works in React as well.

-When we register an event handler on a JSX element, for example using the `onClick` prop, behind the scenes React actually registers only one event handler per event type at the root node of the fiber tree during the render phase.
+When we register an event handler on a JSX element, for example by using the `onClick` prop, behind the scenes React registers only one event handler per event type at the root node of the fiber tree during the render phase.

-If we have multiple `onClick` handlers in our code, React will somehow bundle them all together and just add one big `onClick` handler to the `#root` node of the fiber tree.
+This means that if we have multiple `onClick` handlers in our code, React will somehow bundle them all together and just add one big `onClick` handler to the `#root` node of the fiber tree.

-Behind the scenes, React performs event delegation for all events in our application.

-React delegates all events to the `#root` DOM container, where they will get handled, not in the place where we attach the `onClick` prop.
+Behind the scenes, React performs event delegation for all our events to the `#root` DOM container, where they will get handler, and not in the place where we attach the `onClick` prop.

-### Synthetic Events
+## Synthetic Events

 When we declare and event handler like this one: